How to File a LTC Insurance Claim

 - Have a duplicate copy of all forms prior to sending originals to insurance company.

-- Understand that claims usually are reimbursed once a month.
-The first claim usually is paid about one month after the claim is received by the insurance company.
+- Understand that claims usually are reimbursed monthly.
+The first claim usually is paid about 45 days after all documentation for the claim is received by the insurance company.

 - Care Coordination - claim time can be very stressful to the insured as well as to family members.
 To ease the transition, many LTC carriers have provided for care coordination in their policies.
 Since health and safety are primary concerns, the care coordinator can act immediately, if necessary, to assess the situation and draw up a plan of care.
 The care coordinator may assist in arranging for services and may help with the claim.
 They follow up as necessary to monitor and review the plan of care.

 |Claims Department Phone Numbers|